 We check your root certificates to see if they've been revoked, either through Certificate Revocation Lists (CRL) or the Online Certificate Status Protocol (OCSP).

-If you're using old security algoritms, some browsers will block your site.
+If you're using old security algoritms, some browsers will block access to your site.
 We detect those old ciphers and will report them to you.